apecloud/kubeblocks/docs/cli_docs/user-management/manage_user_accounts.md

     | ReadWrite | GRANT SELECT, INSERT, DELETE ON * TO a user | GRANT pg_write_all_data TO a user | -@ALL +@Write +@READ allkeys |
     | ReadOnly  | GRANT SELECT, SHOW VIEW ON * TO a user | GRANT pg_read_all_data TO a user | -@ALL +@READ allkeys |

-- Check role level of a user account
+- Check the role level of a user account

   ```bash
   kbcli cluster describe-account <clustername> --name <username>